sidorkinandrew/devops-bootcamp-2012/README.md

 - Git for DevOps
 #### Database Types

-##  Build and Package Manager Tools
+##  Module 04 - Build and Package Manager Tools

 - What are Build Tools and Package Managers?
 - How to build an artifact?